Acute Necrotizing Ulcerative Gingivitis (ANUG) “Trench Mouth”

 The primary goal of the acute phase treatment is to halt tissue destruction and control the patient’s discomfort.

 For example, the dentist gently removes superficial gingival plaque and calculus with an ultrasonic scaler.
 Local anesthetic or other topical numbing agents may be needed for patient comfort.
-In addition, 0.12% Chlorhexidine Gluconate, an oral antibacterial rinse, will be used to irrigate in and around the gum tissue to eradicate harmful bacteria chemically.

 Systemic antibiotics such as Metronidazole (250 mg 3 x daily) will be considered.